ronf/asyncssh/docs/index.rst

 The following example demonstrates reading input in a server session.
 It will sum a column of numbers, displaying the total and closing the connection when it receives EOF.
-Note that this is not an interactive application -- you'll need to have the SSH client read from a file or pipe rather than the terminal for this to work right.
+Note that this is not an interactive application, so no echoing of user input is provided.
+You'll need to have the SSH client read from a file or pipe rather than the terminal for this to work right.

    .. include:: ../examples/math_server.py
       :literal: